Middle and High School Courses

 - One or more credentials/licenses recognized by business and industry.

-- The Florida Bright Futures/Gold Seal Scholarship Award.
+- The Florida Bright Futures/Gold Seal or CAPE Scholarship Award.

-- Broward and Florida Virtual School (BVS) offers full-time and part-time enrollment to students in grades K-12 through an online educational delivery system.
+Broward and Florida Virtual School (BVS) offers full-time and part-time enrollment to students in grades K-12 through an online educational delivery system.
 BVS offers equitable access to high quality, individualized education, through the internet and other distance learning technologies where students have the opportunity to earn a standard high school diploma entirely online.
-Students must meet eligibility criteria: a) reside in Broward County, b) Reading level 2 or higher, c) grades of C or higher in current semester coursework.
 The virtual environment provides flexibility of time and location.
 Students may learn wherever they are, whenever they choose, maintaining a specified course pace.
 Successful online students are self-disciplined, motivated to learn, possess time management skills, and 21st century technology skills.
-For course offerings please visit our website at www.bved.net or call 754-321-1100.
+For Broward or Florida Virtual School course offerings please visit www.flvs.com.

 - The student must be deficient in the credits required for graduation.